Andzzio/Andzzio/README.md

 # Hi there! 👋

 ### Transforming ideas into cross-platform apps.
-Building with Dart (Flutter) and Python (FastAPI/SQLModel).
+Building with Dart (Flutter) and Firebase.

 ---

 ### 🧐 About Me

 - 🔭 I’m currently working on **Mobile Apps with Flutter**.
-- 🌱 I’m currently learning deeper concepts of **Backend Architecture & APIs**.
 - 👯 I’m looking to collaborate on **Open Source Flutter projects**.
 - ⚡ **Fun fact:** I love connecting beautiful UIs with robust logic.